pulumi/pulumi/docs/targets.md

 persistence.
 Please refer to the section below on native AWS Stacks to understand how this particular one works.

-`mu/autoscaler` generally maps to an `AWS::AutoScaling::AutoScalingGroup`, however, like the Gateway's mapping to the ELB, this one's mapping to the AutoScalingGroup entails a lot of automatic policy to properly scale attached Services.
+`mu/autoscaler` generally maps to an `AWS::AutoScaling::AutoScalingGroup`, however, like the Gateway's mapping to the ELB, its mapping to the AWS scaling group entails a lot of automatic policy to properly scale attached Services.

 Finally, `mu/extension` is special, and doesn't require a specific mapping in AWS.
+The extension providers themselves, like `aws/cf/template`, will possibly generate domain-specific mappings of their own, however.

 TODO(joe): perhaps we should have an `aws/cf/customresource` extension type for custom CloudFormation types.